 (b) the zodiac sign of that house because planets express themselves differently in different signs ( click here to know why different planets behave in different zodiacs / degrees and debilitate/exult),

-Checking BHAVESH (where ESH means Lord or owner) means checking strength of the planet which owns the sign (or the lord) of the house being judged because lord/owner of the specific house in question may or may not be sitting in the house being judged e.g first house may have mars zodiac but mars may be sitting in Capricorn i.e. 4th house.
-Thus to judge to first house we should also judge the strength of mars in Capricorn, its degree and other planets aspecting it.
+Checking BHAVESH (where ESH means Lord or owner) means checking strength of the planet which owns the sign (or the lord) of the house being judged because lord/owner of the specific house in question may or may not be sitting in the house being judged e.g first house may have mars zodiac (lets say Scorpio) but mars may be sitting in Capricorn i.e. 3rd house.
+Thus to judge the first house we should also judge the strength of mars in Capricorn, its degree and other planets aspecting it.
 This phenomenon is like flow of energy from zodiac to its lord or vice versa even if both are sitting in different houses thus impacting both houses.
+In this case, its like brain (first house) focusing on aspects of 3rd house which is karma/strength with good and right amount of vigor since mars in Capricorn becomes exulted.
 And this phenomenon becomes highly pronounced during mahadasha/dasha of the planet since the conditions (meaning zodiac) become active and thus the planet (or its doshas) too.

 Checking KARAKA (significator) means finding out where the planet that should have been sitting here has gone (as read in RIGHT DOSHA AT RIGHT PLACE section above)